benjaminjkraft/notes/gophercon-2020.md

 This is a draft outline if I were to give the talk now; there's plenty for a talk here but by Gophercon I'll have another 6 months worth of things to say, so I may replace some of what's below with things we haven't yet done.

 - Intro/our old system (5 mins)
-    - What it does/overview of our site: displaying content, managing content, tracking learner progress, individual and aggregate reporting.
+    - what it does/overview of our site: displaying content, managing content, tracking learner progress, individual and aggregate reporting
-    - Architecture: Python 2 monolith on App Engine.
-(Flash back to 10 years ago; what's changed since then — React, GraphQL, Go.)
+    - architecture: Python 2 monolith on App Engine (flash back to 10 years ago; what's changed since then — React, GraphQL, Go)
-    - Why move/why Go: Python 3 is a lot of work, interest in a faster and more structured language, interest in more team independence; Go fits our style of consistency and simplicity
+    - why move/why Go: Python 3 is a lot of work, interest in a faster and more structured language, interest in more team independence; Go fits our style of consistency and simplicity
-- A quick tour of our new system-in-progress (10 min)
+- A quick tour of our new system-in-progress (5-10 min)
-    - (keep this quick, it's mostly just for context)
+    - (keep this quick, it's mostly just for context and people interested in the details can ask me after/read our blog posts)
     - Go everywhere
     - 27 services (if time: maybe talk through a few, and how they looked in the monolith vs. now)
     - still App Engine (and other GCP services)
     - GraphQL everywhere, Apollo federation to glue it together (if time: a bit more on this; but really it's a talk of its own)
     - keeping a monorepo
     - migrating incrementally for a smooth transition
-- Dos and don'ts (25 min)
+- Dos and don'ts (20-30 min)
     - Drawing service boundaries in advance
         - building on prior work to define "components" within the monolith
         - sketch potential services; do static analysis to identify problems; discuss potential solutions and refine
-        - come up with principles: clear data ownership, right size for services, etc.
+        - come up with principles: clear data ownership, right size for services, API format, etc.
-        - include the whole product team, not just engineering, in the process: it will affect them too
+        - include the whole product team, not just engineering, in the process: service boundaries will affect them too
         - make the plan at the start to avoid painting yourself into a corner, but don't build things until you actually need them
     - Agree on practices, rather than having each team go its own way
         - shared libraries let a small infrastructure team support everyone better (likely with an in-depth example, such as our web-serving entrypoint)